bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 ## Consuming Secrets using GitHub Actions

 We're getting closer to the good stuff now.
-Here I'll be updating an existing GitHub Actions workflow which pushes **myapplication** into Azure Container Registry.
-If you don't already have ACR up and running you can check out this [blog post](/technology/enable-azure-container-registry/).
+Here I'll be updating an existing GitHub Actions workflow which pushes ``myapplication`` into Azure Container Registry.
+If you don't already have ACR up and running you can check out this [blog post](/technology/enable-azure-container-registry/) on how to do that.

-We need to add in two additional steps
+We need to add in two additional steps into our workflow file.

 - Scan image for vulnernabilities
 - Post scan results to ASC